thommesZip/mvp-hausra-react-boilerplate/readme.md

 # MVP Starterkit (Hasura/ React)
-This is my starter kit for applications based on Hasura GraphQL engine.
+This is my starter kit for applications based on Hasura GraphQL engine & React.js.
 API and frontend are in single repository to get started immediately.

 ### This starter kit uses: